cronical/budget_dance/docs/data_from_moneydance.md

 The routine `balance_check.py` is available to see how the values from the `Account Balances` report in Moneydance match to those in `fcast.xlsm`.

 1. In Moneydance run the `Account Balances` report selecting all accounts.
-2. Save the report  under the names: `data/yyyy Account Balances.tsv`.
+2. Save the report  under the names: `data/acct-bals-yyyy.tsv`.
 3. If the year has rolled over in the spreadsheet
   - change first_forecast_year in on the tables worksheet.
-3. In a terminal window set current directory to the project root and run `balance_check.py yyyy` where yyyy is the year to check.
+3. In a terminal window set current directory to the project root and run `dance/balance_check.py yyyy` where yyyy is the year to check.
 You should get a listing that shows the exact matches and the accounts that don't match (and how much they are off).